jacobecox/psc-automation/README-managed-producer.md

 ### Required Permissions

-The service account needs the following roles on the target project:
+The service account needs these roles on the producer project:
 - `roles/editor` - For general resource management
-- `roles/serviceusage.serviceUsageAdmin` - For API enablement
+- `roles/servicenetworking.admin` - For VPC peering operations
-- `roles/resourcemanager.projectIamAdmin` - For IAM management
+- `roles/compute.networkAdmin` - For networking operations

 ### Granting Permissions